nwaldispuehl/java-lame/README.md

     $ cd /build/libs
     $ java -jar net.sourceforge.lame-3.98.4.jar

+## How to run the test

+To see the creation of a MP3 file in action one can run the test class `LameEncoderTest.java`:

+    $ ./gradlew check

+It takes the `src/test/resources/test.wav` file as input and writes the converted data into `build/test.mp3`.

 ## How to use Java LAME in a project?

 To convert a PCM byte array to an MP3 byte array, you may use Ken Händels ```LameEncoder``` which offers the